PodcastsLeisureDev Game Club

 • Dev Game Club

-Welcome to Dev Game Club, where this week we recap 2025 through our interviews.
+Welcome to Dev Game Club, where this week we continue our series on Majora's Mask.
+Though it might come off as fairly negative, due to some of the hang-ups we've had while playing, we still love the swing of this game.
 Dev Game Club looks at classic video games and plays through them over several episodes, providing commentary.

 Next time: